Watts: A unit for measuring electrical power.

 Color Temperature: The appearance of light in terms of warmth or coolness.
 Color Temperatures of 2700K temperatures generate a warmer color tone; color temperatures of 5000K temperatures generate a cooler color tone.

 Color Rendering Index (CRI): A measure of how light sources render colors.
-The higher (to 100) the CRI, the better the color rendering.
+The higher (up to 100) the CRI, the better the color rendering.